Tohoku, Honshu's Great Northeast

 Examples of ryokan selections in Nyuto Onsen: Tsurunoyu

-Great volcanic activity can be observed along the trail between Tamagawa Onsen and Goshogake Onsen.
+Volcanic activity can be observed along the trail between Tamagawa Onsen and Goshogake Onsen.

 You will stay overnight at a luxury hotel in Oirase-Keikoku.

-You may wish to consider arranging this tour to coincide with one of Aomori’s most famous festivals, the Nebuta Matsuri, in early August
+You may wish to consider arranging this tour to coincide with one of Aomori’s most famous festivals, the Nebuta Matsuri, in early August.

-You’ll overnight at Yagen-onsen, at the foot of Osore-yama, where you will be enveloped by primeval cypress forests and canyons.
+You’ll overnight at Yagen Onsen, at the foot of Osore-yama, where you will be enveloped by primeval cypress forests and canyons.
 You’ll also get the chance to enjoy local seafood, including “Oma no Maguro” and local sake.